Set up connection to database

 functions.

-Calling a scalar function uses the same syntax as an aggregation function.
+Although scalar functions use the same syntax as an aggregation function, they behave differently.
 This can result in confusing output if the two are mixed together in a single query:

 query = '''